usdigitalresponse/usdr-gost/README.md

 Create .env file in server workspace based on the .env.example.
 See Deployment section for more information on the .env file.

-Also create .env file in client workspace based on the .env.example.

 Set environment variable pointing to local postgrest DB, this is used for migrations

 `export POSTGRES_URL="postgresql://localhost:5432/usdr_grants"`